-Since it opened in Fantasyland in 2014, the Seven Dwarfs Mine Train has been the hardest Fast Pass to get in the Magic Kingdom, with the stand-by line regularly approaching two hours throughout the day.
+Since it opened in Fantasyland in 2014, the Seven Dwarfs Mine Train has been the one of the longest waits in all of Disney World, with the stand-by line regularly approaching two hours throughout the day.
 Is it worth the wait?
 Well, let’s talk about the ride itself, first.

 The entire Mine Train complex is beautifully designed, from the mountain the ride blasts through, to the queue that looks like it was pulled right out of the movie.
 The ride is more family friendly than Thunder Mountain or Space Mountain, with less strenuous turns, although the biggest drop matches Thunder Mountain at 39 feet, and its top speed of 34 miles per hour is faster than Space Mountain and only one mile per hour off Thunder Mountain’s pace.
 It’s closer to those two rides than to the kids-only Barnstormer, but it’s still a family friendly experience, and definitely not something children need to be too afraid of.
 If you can handle Thunder Mountain or Space Mountain, the Mine Train will be a breeze.
 It also has a tilting technology that makes the cars in the train rock to the left and right as the coaster’s in motion; it’s an unusual feeling at first but it isn’t significant enough to have much of an additional impact on either your enjoyment of the ride or whatever kind of motion sickness you might experience on coasters.
 The highlight is a slow crawl through the middle of the mine, where state-of-the-art Seven Dwarfs audio-animatronics (with expressive CGI faces projected upon them) are used to create one of the most beautiful dark ride scenes in the park.
 A second scene at the very end of the ride lets you watch Snow White dance with the dwarfs in their cottage as the Evil Queen waits outside in her Wicked Witch guise.